-Marlon Brando is the actor who changed everything.
-As director Martin Scorsese once described, "He is the marker.
-There's 'before Brando' and 'after Brando'."
-Marlon brought realism to Hollywood with his naturalistic acting style, forever changing the way film actors approached their craft and helping to popularize "the Method."
-Even the casual t-shirts, jackets, and jeans he wore onscreen ended up changing the way men would dress for years to come.
-He was the first real representation of a rebel onscreen and Hollywood was never the same again.
+Marlon Brando was the actor who changed everything.
+As director Martin Scorsese once said, "He is the marker.
+There's 'Before Brando' and 'After Brando.'"
+Marlon brought realism to Hollywood with his naturalistic acting style, popularizing "the Method," and forever changing the way film actors approached their craft.
+Even the casual t-shirts, jackets, and jeans he wore onscreen changed the way men dressed for years to come.
+He was the first real representation of a rebel onscreen and Hollywood was never the same.

-FYI: I chose the order of my Marlon Brando top ten by considering each film's importance in Brando’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Marlon Brando top ten by considering each film's importance in Brando’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Marlon Brando film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Marlon Brando Films